alwell/Book_details/bp.md

 ## About The Buddha's Path

+(French translation available on Amazon and at this link: [https://archive.org/details/1-la-voie-du-bouddha](https://archive.org/details/1-la-voie-du-bouddha)

 An Introduction to the doctrine of Theravada Buddhism for those who have no previous knowledge.
 The four noble Truths - suffering - the origin of suffering - the cessation of suffering - and the way leading to the end of suffering - are explained as a philosophy and a practical guide which can be followed in today's world.

 The author has a deep authoritative background and has already had several books on the Abhidhamma (higher teaching) published.
 This book explains the Buddhist doctrine in a straightforward manner but does not shy away from the  'depth, subtlety and difficulty' of the original teaching.
 Contains 50 quotations from the original Pali texts.